kommitters/tickspot.js/README.md

 - [Required] startDate.
 The format is: 'YYYY-MM-DD'.
 - [Required] endDate.
 The format is: 'YYYY-MM-DD'.
 - [Optional] userId, will be ignored if the user is not an administrator.
-- [Optional] userId, will be ignored if the user is not an administrator.
 - [Optional] billable.
 - [Optional] billed.